efarish/portfolio/aws/device_tracker/README.md

 The Query and Mutations resolvers were implemented using Lambda Functions.
 Examples of calling these endpoints can be found in the Jupyter notebook found in the `client` folder of this project.

 The only work need for the Created User Subscription was updating the schema with a subscription specification, AppSync takes care fo the rest.
 If more complicated processing was needed, a resolver could have been added.
-The `client` directory also has an example Subscription client.
+The `client` directory also has an example a Subscription client.